omerfkaya/vdb_mapping/README.md

 ```

 #### ROS workspace
-In case you want build this library inside of a ROS workspace in combination with [VDB Mapping ROS (Under Development)](https://github.com/omerfkaya/vdb_mapping_ros)
+In case you want build this library inside of a ROS workspace in combination with [VDB Mapping ROS2](https://github.com/omerfkaya/vdb_mapping_ros2)

 ``` bash
 # source global ros